e-picas/dev-tools/README.md

 Dev Tools
 =========

-This package is a set of shell scripts to help in package development life-cycle, such as cleaning up some un-wanted files to prepare a deployment, actually deploy the package loading some environment specific files and helping create some GIT version TAGs.
+This package is a set of shell scripts to help in projects development life-cycle, such as cleaning up some un-wanted files to prepare a deployment, actually deploy the package loading some environment specific files and helping create some GIT version TAGs.

 The tools embedded in this package are based on our work about the best practices in project development and deployment: <http://github.com/atelierspierrot/atelierspierrot/blob/master/Package-Deployment.md>.

+The binaries of this package are all coded in [Bash](http://en.wikipedia.org/wiki/Bash_%28Unix_shell%29).

 ## Presentation

-The `devtools` package is one single shell script that handles a set of available actions (defined themselves as shell scripts) to execute something upon a package in development.
+The `devtools` package is one single shell script that handles a set of available actions (also defined as shell scripts) to execute something upon a project under development.
 The usage is quite simple as it just requires to understand the command line call of one single script.
 The global script always follows the same rules and acts like a dispatcher that distributes the options to an action.
 More, creating a new action (such as your own actions) is as simple